CenterforDigSchol/journal-editor-manual/1-4-review.md

 You can modify any of the text before sending the message.

-Use the **Add Reviews** button to import the Reviewer's comments from the Editor and Author field.
-Comments in the Editor only field will not be displayed.
+Use the **Add Reviews** button to import the Reviewer's comments from the "Editor and Author" field of the review form.
+Comments in the "Editor Only" field will not be displayed in the message.

 ![Reviewer comments added](./images/1-4-17.png)